 Asakusa (浅草) is the centre of Tokyo’s shitamachi (literally “low city”), one of Tokyo’s districts, where an atmosphere of the Tokyo of past decades survives.
 Asakusa’s main attraction is Sensoji, a very popular Buddhist temple, built in the 7th century.
 We stayed fairly close to Asakusa that name Asakusabashi, therefore, we decide to discover this old city during the very first day of our trip to Tokyo.
 Unlike Osaka and Kyoto, for a certain, it gives out a different vibe.
 The streets are busy with the Salary Man and in no doubt, it is quiet everywhere.

 We kick start our morning by taking the train to in search for this cute little muffin that we found out on a variety show – it called Daily Muffin.
-What it attracts me was they serve freshly baked sweet and savoury muffin.
-On the map, it certainly seems nearer from where we stayed but actually
+What it attracts me was they serve freshly baked sweet and savory muffins.

 I was so upset after having the muffin as I lost my scarf that hangs onto my bag.
 It definitely spiled my mood deeply.
 It only gets better upon shifting to Sensoji.